v8/v8.dev/src/blog/jspi.md

 <!-- Footnotes themselves at the bottom. -->
 ## Notes

-[^1]: For the technically curious, see [the WebAssembly proposal for JSPI](https://github.com/WebAssembly/js-promise-integration/blob/main/proposals/js-promise-integration/Overview.md) and [the V8 stack switching design portfolio](https://docs.google.com/document/d/16Us-pyte2-9DECJDfGm5tnUpfngJJOc8jbj54HMqE9Y).
+[^1]: For the technically curious, see [the WebAssembly proposal for JSPI](https://github.com/WebAssembly/js-promise-integration/blob/main/proposals/js-promise-integration/Overview.md).

 [^2]: Note: we include the complete program below, in Appendix A.